tbebekis/AspNetCore-Mvc-Request-Localization/README.md

 - It may use the query string, e.g. `https://company.com/home/index?lang=en`.
 - It may store the information in a [Session Variable](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/app-state#session-state)
 - It may use cookies.
-- Or it may even trust on the [Accept-Language HTTP header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Language).
+- Or it may even trust on the current [Accept-Language HTTP header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Language).

 ### Mapping a language to a Culture